SkipMeNow/SkipMeNow/README.md

 - 🌱 I’m currently learning **HTML, CSS, JS**

+## 🚀 Goals
+- Expand my knowledge by learning new programming languages and frameworks

 - 👨‍💻 All of my projects are available at [https://github.com/SkipMeNow](https://github.com/SkipMeNow)

 <h3 align="left">Languages and Tools:</h3>